Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 The outdoor seating balcony overlooking the vineyard at Eberle Winery in Paso Robles.

 Gary Eberle the owner and creator of Eberle Winery got hooked on winemaking after being introduced to it by one of his professors in college.
-He opened up the tasting room in the 1990s making it one of the first in the region.

 He favored Cabernet Sauvignon and became determined to make a bold red that would rival a top Bordeaux.
 His Cabernet Sauvignon is the flagship wine for Eberle still today.